I’m a terrible blogger.

 From my perspective, a proper investigation isn’t about delaying anything.
 The Republicans will get a conservative Justice on the court, that isn’t even in question.
 This should be about making sure we put someone of character, whether or not we agree with them politically, in one of the most powerful positions in the nation.

-Character does matter, especially when it comes to individuals who will be shaping our national policies as it related to interpretation of the constitution for decades.
+Character does matter, especially when it comes to individuals who will be shaping our national policies as it relates to the interpretation of the Constitution for decades.

 And then there is Potiphar’s Wife